Air and Computer Duster Addiction – Symptoms and Withdrawal

 What are the Withdrawal Symptoms of Air and Computer Duster Addiction?

-Withdrawal symptoms appear when your kid stops taking the substance of abuse.
+Withdrawal symptoms appear when a kid stops taking the substance of abuse.
 The period of withdrawal can start anywhere from a few hours to days after quitting.
-As a result, a number of unpleasant symptoms will trouble your kid during this period.
+As a result, several unpleasant symptoms will trouble a kid during this period.
 The symptoms of air and computer duster withdrawal include:

 - Loss of sleep